ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-clickhouse-connect-sink.md

 | taskProcessingTime   | long | Total time in nanoseconds spent processing and inserting data into ClickHouse. |

 ## Limitations
-- Deletes aren't supported.
+- Deletes are not supported.
 - Batch size is inherited from the Kafka Consumer properties.
-- When using KeeperMap for exactly-once and the offset is changed or rewinded, you need to delete the content from KeeperMap for that specific topic.
+- When using KeeperMap for exactly-once and the offset is changed or rewound, you need to delete the content from KeeperMap for that specific topic.